infostretch-github/qaf-blank-project/README.md

 # qaf-blank-project

-automation project skaleton to start with
+automation project skeleton to start with